-As a cluster administrator, you can create an egress firewall for a project that restricts egress traffic leaving your OKD cluster.
+As a cluster administrator, you can use an egress firewall to

 A pod cannot reach specified internal subnets or hosts outside the OKD cluster.